shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 # Readme
-This Script should work with every Pixhawk (Pixhawk, Fixhawk, AUAV-X2, etc.) which is connected to a FrSky D-Receiver (D4R, D8R)
+This Script should work with every Pixhawk (Pixhawk, Fixhawk, AUAV-X2, etc.) which is connected to a FrSky D-Receiver (D4R, D8R,X4r and maybe more)

 It displays the voltage, current and total comsumption, beside the altitude and distance from home below the currently used flightmode and 3D Fix informations.
 Also RSSI is displayed on the left side.
 All values are based on converted mavlink Data.